Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 #### Open / close

 * Normal behavior is to reveal the option list below the select box when there is sufficient space within the viewport to display it entirely.
 When lower in the viewport, the option list should reveal above the select box.
-* Dropdrown chevron icon: rotates 180 degrees clockwise when opened, when closed spins back 180 degrees counter clockwise, returning to the original position.
+* Chevron behavior: When the option list is opened, the chevron rotates 180 degrees clockwise.
+When the option list is closed, the chevron spins back 180 degrees counter clockwise, returning to its original position.
 * The dropdown will need to be closed manually after making selections.

 #### Scrolling